FishiaT/arcmodwiki/docs/private-server.md

 # Setting up your own Arcaea server

 !!! note "Before starting"
-    Make sure to have a copy of Arcaea APK/IPA file ready.
-For IPA file, make sure its decrypted as otherwise you will run into issues.
+    Make sure you have a copy of Arcaea APK/IPA file ready.

 ### Obtaining content bundle
 !!! note
-    Only for Arcaea 5.4.0 or newer and non-Chinese versions.
+    Only for Arcaea 5.4.0+ and non-Chinese versions.

-Starting from Arcaea 5.4.0, the game now uses content bundles to serve base game contents (characters & songs) instead of bundling them in the APK/IPA file.
+Starting from Arcaea 5.4.0, the game now uses content bundle to deliver base contents such as characters and songs.

-To get them, install Arcaea from [Google Play Store](https://play.google.com/store/apps/details?id=moe.low.arc&hl=en_US) or [Apple App Store](https://apps.apple.com/us/app/arcaea/id1205999125), then open it let it finish downloading the content bundles and you are done!
+Obtaining the content bundle will requires you to install Arcaea once and let it finish downloading the bundle (~491 MB).

+!!! tip
+    Force quit the game AFTER the content bundle is downloaded (before file verification).

-From here, steps to extract the contents of the bundle will differ depending on your operating system.
+After downloading it, steps to get the files will be different depending on your operating system

-* For Android, the content bundle is stored in `/data/data/moe.low.arc/files`. **Root is required to access this directory.**
+* For Android, the content bundle is stored in `/data/data/moe.low.arc/files`. **Root is required to access this directory.
+Shizuku may not work.**

-* For iOS, the content bundle is stored in `/var/mobile/Containers/Data/Application/<Arcaea data container ID>/Library/Application Support`. **Filza is required to access this directory.** Apps Manager or App Index (the latter is only available when jailbroken) is recommend for easier access.
+* For iOS, the content bundle is stored in `/var/mobile/Containers/Data/Application/<Arcaea data container ID>/Library/Application Support`. **Filza is required to access this directory.**

-Copy the `cb` folder and `dltemp` folder to your computer using SSH, ADB, AFC2 (jailbroken iOS only) or any methods that works for you.
+Copy the `dltemp` folder to your computer.
+Inside it should contain 2 files with the same filename: one with .bundle and one with .json.

 ### Patching Arcaea
 !!! note